 This document provides the most relevant information in HTSUS General Note 33 and 19 CFR Subpart R.

-This certification can be used by Korean producers and exporters, and US importers, when attesting that their goods meet the requirements of the Korea FTA.
+As an alternate to the Certification of Origin template, a free-form certification can be used by Korean producers and exporters, and US importers, when attesting that their goods meet the requirements of the Korea FTA.

 Korea FTA General Note 33, Harmonized Tariff Schedule of the United States